Déjà Vu (Giorgio Moroder album)

 Déjà Vu (stylized as deja-vu) is the fourteenth studio album by Italian DJ Giorgio Moroder.
-It is his first album after a 23-years hiatus following Forever Dancing (1992).
+It is his first album after a 23-year hiatus following Forever Dancing (1992).
 It was released on 12 June 2015, and features collaborations with Kylie Minogue, Sia, Britney Spears, Kelis, Charli XCX, Mikky Ekko, Foxes and Matthew Koma, among others.
 On 20 January 2015, the collaboration with Kylie Minogue, "Right Here, Right Now", was officially released, along with a video teaser.

 Background

 Moroder contributed to Daft Punk's 2013 studio album Random Access Memories, admitting that he had been a fan of their song "One More Time" before working with the group.
 His voice and story is featured on the album's track "Giorgio by Moroder".
 On the track he states, "My name is Giovanni Giorgio, but everybody calls me Giorgio."

 In summer 2013, Giorgio started to DJ, making his US debut at the Red Bull Music Academy in New York City.
 He toured around the world, playing his classics from the '70s and '80s as well as new remixes.

 In 2014, Giorgio Moroder reworked a song of his own from the '60s called "Doo Bee Doo" (2014 version), which was used in the 2014 Volkswagen Super Bowl commercial titled "Wings".

 In March 2014, singer Kelis announced a collaboration with Moroder on her Facebook page.
 The following month, Moroder released his official remix of Coldplay's "Midnight" from their album Ghost Stories.
 He also announced that he will work with the French electro-pop producer Madeon, and American singer Lana Del Rey.

 On 9 June 2014, Adult Swim released a Hi-NRG disco single by Moroder called "Giorgio's Theme".
 Moroder also remixed Tony Bennett and Lady Gaga's rendition of "I Can't Give You Anything but Love".

 In November 2014, it was announced that Déjà Vu featuring contributions from Britney Spears, Kylie Minogue, Sia, Charli XCX, Mikky Ekko, Foxes, Matthew Koma, among others was being put together.